Translational Imaging Program (TIP)

 - Encourage industry funded research

-This video demonstrates using a Kinect sensor (typically used with an X-Box 360 video gaming platform) to control 3-D rendered CT images using TeraRecon at the Center for Biomolecular Imaging.
+This video demonstrates using a Kinect sensor (typically used with an X-Box 360 video gaming platform) to control 3-D rendered CT images using TeraRecon at the TIP.
 We take stacks of 2-D images from a CT scan and render them in 3-D using software by TeraRecon, Inc. Typically, we use a mouse to control the 3-D rendering system to rotate and view the images.
 Using the Kinect sensor, a surgeon can manipulate the 3-D visualization in midair without having to move the mouse.